bither/bither-doc/faq-English.md

 Smart phone operating system> Computer Operating System> Browser

-####10.private key QR Code（decryption）and private key  expressly What is the difference?
+####10.private key QR Code（decryption）and private key  Text What is the difference?

 One is QR Code display for easy scanning, one can directly copy down the order after use.